ItzCrazyKns/Not-Devin/README.md

 - Can change your code to make it better
 - Works with JavaScript and Python for now

-Remember this is a basic version we plan to do more as we go
+Remember this is a basic version I plan to do more as I go

 ## Safety Warning